 - 1. Where charges are made for the re-use of documents, those charges shall be limited to the marginal costs incurred for their reproduction, provision and dissemination. - 2.
-Paragraph 1 shall not apply to the following:

-- (a) public sector bodies that are required to generate revenue to cover a substantial part of their costs relating to the performance of their public task; - (b) by way of exception, documents for which the public sector body is required to generate sufficient revenue to cover a substantial part of the costs relating to their collection, production, reproduction and dissemination.
+Paragraph 1 shall not apply to the following: - (a) public sector bodies that are required to generate revenue to cover a substantial part of their costs relating to the performance of their public tasks; - (b) by way of exception, documents for which the public sector body concerned is required to generate sufficient revenue to cover a substantial part of the costs relating to their collection, production, reproduction and dissemination.
 Those requirements shall be defined by law or by other binding rules in the Member State.
-In the absence of such rules, requirements shall be defined in line with common administrative practice in the Member State; - (c) libraries (including university libraries), museums and archives. - 3.
-Public sector bodies referred to in paragraph 2(a) and (b), shall calculate the total charges according to objective, transparent and verifiable criteria to be laid down by the Member States.
+In the absence of such rules, the requirements shall be defined in accordance with common administrative practice in the Member State; - (c) libraries, including university libraries, museums and archives.

+- 3. In the cases referred to in points (a) and (b) of paragraph 2, the public sector bodies concerned shall calculate the total charges according to objective, transparent and verifiable criteria to be laid down by the Member States.
 The total income of those bodies from supplying and allowing re-use of documents over the appropriate accounting period shall not exceed the cost of collection, production, reproduction and dissemination, together with a reasonable return on investment.
-Charges shall be calculated in line with the accounting principles applicable to the public sector bodies involved. - 4.
-Where charges are made by public sector bodies referred to in paragraph 2(c), the total income from supplying and allowing re-use of documents over the appropriate accounting period shall not exceed the cost of collection, production, reproduction, dissemination, preservation and rights clearance, together with a reasonable return on investment.
-Charges shall be calculated in line with the accounting principles applicable to the public sector bodies involved.".

-(7) Article 7 is replaced by the following:
+Charges shall be calculated in line with the accounting principles applicable to the public sector bodies involved - 4.
+Where charges are made by the public sector bodies referred to in point (c) of paragraph 2, the total income from supplying and allowing re-use of documents over the appropriate accounting period shall not exceed the cost of collection, production, reproduction, dissemination, preservation and rights clearance, together with a reasonable return on investment.
+Charges shall be calculated in line with the accounting principles applicable to the public sector bodies involved.". - (7) Article 7 is replaced by the following: